 Kalaw – Nant Thale TheDay 1

-In the evening traditional dinner and overnight stay with the friendly monks in the monastery.
+In the evening, enjoy a traditional dinner and overnight stay with the friendly monks in the monastery.
 Accommodation is basic on this tour but it is a unique experience.

 Overnight in Nant Thale The

 Nant Thale The – Htee TaingDay 2